loginom/loginom-help-en-omegat/data/processors/func/calc-func/other.md

 **Data("ColumnName",RowNumber)**

-* ColumnName - return value column name
+* ColumnName - return value column name.
-* RowNumber - return value row number
+* RowNumber - return value row number.

 Function returns the ColumnName field value taken from the RowNumber row.
 When using this function, it is required to select "Cache the calculated expression values" checkbox in the "Expression parameters" window.